ryelle/flounder/readme.txt

 -------------------------------------------------------------
 == Changelog
 -------------------------------------------------------------
+Version 0.2.4
+* Add sanitization to the customizer option
+* Fix too-small font size on mobile (<500px)

 Version 0.2.3
 * Add an option (in customizer) to force the sidebar to alway stay left
 * Fix the display of pages in search results, see issue #35